j-shelfwood/prj-nhb-chess-board/README.md

 Make a chessboard with a size of 7x7 and place 7 queens in a way that they can't kill eachother.

+Technical Requirements:

+- PHP 7.4
+- Composer

 ## Installation

+This repository uses Laravel Zero behind the scenes to create a simple environment for making console applications and testing them.

 Clone the repository and run the following command: